 Are you considering moving to Houston, TX?
-Whether you are looking to rent a home and live a busy city life inside of The Loop or are looking to settle your growing family in one of suburbs outside of The Loop, there is a home for you in the major city of Houston, Texas.
-With incredible public schools, as well as a cost of living and home price for every budget, living in Houston and the greater Houston area can suit anyone and everyone’s living needs.
+Whether you are looking to rent a home and live a busy city life inside of The Loop or are looking to settle your growing family in one of the suburbs outside of The Loop, there is a home for you in the major city of Houston, Texas.
+With incredible public schools, as well as a cost of living and home prices for every budget, living in Houston and the greater Houston area can suit anyone and everyone’s living needs.
 Read below to learn more about the best places to live in Houston.

 1. The Woodlands

 If you work downtown and don’t mind commuting from outside The Loop–and let’s be honest, commuting is simply a part of the Houston lifestyle–then The Woodlands is for you.
 It is one of the best places to live in Houston for families who want to live in the suburbs and still have city amenities.
 The Woodlands is a master-planned community located 27 miles north in Houston.
 It was originally carved out of a heavily wooded part of Spring, Texas in 1974, and has maintained its rural character with 6000 acres of protected green space, 200 miles of biking and walking paths, and over 100 parks.
 Even with this serene atmosphere, The Woodlands is a city in Houston within itself.
 This Houston suburb has large business parks, corporate campuses, upscale malls, residential neighborhoods, a hospital, convention center, and an outdoor music pavilion.